 How Do I Find and Hire Someone?

-Depending on the scope of your project and your design wishes, you’ll need to decide on whether you need to hire a labourer, a general builder, or a paving specialist – as well as working out if the services of a landscaper is required.
+Depending on the scope of your project and your design wishes, you’ll need to decide on whether you need to hire a labourer, a general builder, or a paving specialist.
+You may also want to hire a landscaper to add beautiful flowers, shrubs, or new turf next to your new driveway or patio.

 Seeking recommendations from friends, family and neighbours will help you to see your potential tradesman’s work in physical form.
 This is a great advantage as you can assess their work face-to-face, instead of trying to do so through a printed or online portfolio.